filiph/filiphnet/src/text/pages/tech-versus-kids.md

 ## What else?

 I want to reiterate that this is just a single parent's interpretation of the research available to him.
 I'm not a pediatric psychologist.
 I also don't have access to all the research.
 For example, there's this one data analysis [study from 2023](https://doi.org/10.1016/j.jpsychires.2023.03.014) which apparently finds that while there is a statistical link between screen time and depression and anxiety, there's no link with ADHD.
-But the full text of that study is behind a paywall, and the study stands against several other studies (some of which it cites, just to be clear). <!--Also, I don't normally like to play the reputability card, but this study comes from Anhui Medical University in Hefei, while the study I cite above is from University of Montreal.--> So my money is on the studies that do show a link between screen time and ADHD — but that's simply a layman's opinion.
+But the full text of that study is behind a paywall, and the study stands against several other studies (some of which it cites, just to be clear).
+Are they talking about ADHD itself (which, as I say above, is mostly genetic, and has little to do with technology use) or are they actually saying that screen time is _not_ worsening its symptoms? <!--Also, I don't normally like to play the reputability card, but this study comes from Anhui Medical University in Hefei, while the study I cite above is from University of Montreal.--> Anyway, my money is on the studies that do show a link between screen time and worsening ADHD symptoms — but that's simply a layman's opinion.

 This is not meant to be a definitive guide.
 I hope that someone with more expertise can shed light on the best available research and recommend best practices for regular parents.